GE

 Key Takeaways

-• AJ Bell's main advantage is platform flexibility: individual shares, investment trusts, and thousands of funds alongside managed portfolios
+• AJ Bell's key advantage is platform flexibility: individual shares, investment trusts, and third-party funds alongside ready-made portfolios in one account

 What AJ Bell's ready-made portfolios actually hold

 AJ Bell offers five ready-made portfolio options ranging from Cautious to Adventurous, each built from a mix of passive index trackers and actively managed funds.
-The key difference from pure passive offerings like Vanguard LifeStrategy: AJ Bell blends active and passive management, arguing this gives better risk-adjusted returns.
+The key difference from pure passive offerings like Vanguard LifeStrategy: AJ Bell blends active and passive management, arguing this gives better risk-adjusted returns across market cycles.

 The portfolios are rebalanced quarterly by AJ Bell's investment team.
 You don't pick individual funds — you choose a risk level and they handle the rest.
 For investors who find fund selection overwhelming, this removes the biggest barrier to getting started.